Graveman 'so excited' for 3-year Sox deal

 During Houston’s postseason run, one that ended after a Game 6 loss to the Braves in the World Series, Graveman yielded two runs on seven hits and struck out 11 over 11 innings.
 He allowed just one run during three AL Division Series three appearances against the White Sox.

 Liam Hendriks, who compiled 38 saves during his first season with the White Sox and won the AL Reliever of the Year Award for a second consecutive season, remains the team’s closer.
 Graveman joins part of the current bridge from the starters that includes Craig Kimbrel, Aaron Bummer and Garrett Crochet.

 Helping the younger players improve is as important a goal for Graveman as his daily success.
 He’s also prepared for any role, in any inning.

 “I told the White Sox when they were talking to me ... that I am trying to get three outs, or four outs or five outs, whenever my name is called,” Graveman said.
 “And I have no ego in this game.
 I couldn’t care less about personal stats.
 I want to help a baseball team win.

 “Honestly, that’s who I am.
 If I throw the eighth, if I throw the seventh, if there’s a big situation in the sixth and [manager] Tony [La Russa] needs me, I’ll be available.
 I’ll be ready.”

-The key for Graveman was a sinker he threw roughly 63% of the time.
-The pitch averaged 96.6 mph, generated a 61.5% ground-ball rate and yielded a mere .177 average and a .221 slugging percentage, with one homer in 113 at-bats.
-Graveman paired that with a slider that produced a 43.8% whiff rate on swings and was his best put-away pitch.
+The key for Graveman, who topped 19 appearances for the first time since ‘16 after having Tommy John surgery three years ago, was a sinker he threw roughly 63 percent of the time.
+The pitch averaged 96.6 mph, generated a 61.5 percent ground-ball rate and yielded a mere .177 batting average and a .221 slugging percentage against, with one homer in 113 at-bats.
+Graveman paired that with a slider that produced a 43 percent whiff rate on swings and was his best put-away pitch.